voice for boys

 When boys discover the value of it, they sing

 On this page you will find research that has attempted to answer the question “why do so few boys join choirs?”
 More importantly, perhaps, research that underpins the headline statement about value.
 If you read any of the books, particularly the more recent ones, you will find that the key to success is in value as a reason for action.
-The participation level of boys is a direct reflection of the values of their leaders, be they headteachers, concert promoters or senior clergy.
+The participation level of boys is a direct reflection of the values of their leaders, be they politicians, headteachers, concert promoters or senior clergy.
 It is that simple.

 Books